I am a Professor of Astrophysics in the School of Physics & Astronomy at the University of Leicester.

 Current students & post-docs

-Sahl Rowther - STFC post-doc
+Sahl Rowther - Honorary Fellow

 Simin Tong - PhD student